mardiros/jeepito/docs/source/user/cookbook/04-service-handler.rst

     with more confidence.

-    By the way, those code are not that much hard to write and maintain, I personnaly find the fixture part, one of the funniest part of the code.
+    By the way, those code are not that much hard to write and maintain, I personnaly find the fixture part, one of the funniest part to code.